XRPLF/xrpl.js/docs/index.md

 `txFlags.Payment.PartialPayment`: If the specified destination amount cannot be sent without spending more than the source maxAmount, reduce the received amount instead of failing outright.
 See [Partial Payments](https://developers.ripple.com/partial-payments.html) for more details.

-`txFlags.Payment.PartialPayment`: Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of `Amount`:`SendMax`.
+`txFlags.Payment.LimitQuality`: Only take paths where all the conversions have an input:output ratio that is equal or better than the ratio of `destination.amount`:`source.maxAmount`.
 See [Limit Quality](https://developers.ripple.com/payment.html#limit-quality) for details.

 ### OfferCreate Flags